Pricing

 3,000

-Entity & term: Delaware LLC by default (Delaware LP alternative); two-class structure (Class A investors / Class B Sponsor promote); typical hold period 5–7 years; continues until disposition
+Entity & term: Delaware LLC; two-class structure (Class A investors / Class B Sponsor promote); continues until disposition

 Offering: Rule 506(c) typical (general solicitation) for real estate syndications; Rule 506(b) optional